 Children's University Learning Destinations are places and organisations to which children can "travel" and where they record hours of learning in their Passport To Learning.

 Both the Country Park and the BIG Garden are now validated Learning Destinations.
-This means that if your child brings their CU passport along to an event, eg, children's activity, bat walk, etc, then we stamp your child's Passport To Learning to correspond with the time they have been engaged in the activities.
-This therefore contributes to your child's record of achievements and CU certification.
+This means that if your child brings their CU passport along to an event, for example, a children's activity, we will stamp your child's Passport to Learning.
+This will build up their record of achievements and Children's University certification.

 High Woods Country Park and some of our other sites are excellent venues for a wide range of events and activities - small or large.
 For example, groups have used the parks and their facilities for sponsored walks, running and cycling events, shows, fun days, orienteering, treasure hunts and much more.